mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

     Combined with `--verbose`, recursively list the contents of all subdirectories in each <formula>'s keg.

-    If `--unbrewed` is passed, list all files in the Homebrew prefix not installed by Homebrew.
+    If `--unbrewed` is passed, list all files in the Tigerbrew prefix not installed by Tigerbrew.

     If `--versions` is passed, show the version number for installed formulae, or only the specified formulae if <formulae> are given.
 With `--multiple`,